kevintpeng/Learn-Something-Every-Day/UWaterloo/ECE454-Distributed-Computing.md

 - Memcached
 - NTP
   - assume there is always 2ms delay between up and back.
 How do we change the NTP formula to take this into account?
+  - 2c: x must be greater than or equal to 3.
+The event e2 could have happened on either A or C.
-- solve hadoop or spark
+- * Q4: solve hadoop or spark
+- Q5:
 - Q10 very important:
   - one-way given, round-trip used
   - Majority includes self